 The POR function initiates the soft start sequence.
-An internal 10 $\mu$ A current source charges an external capacitor (CSS) on the SS pin to 4V.
-Soft start clamps the error amplifier output

-(COMP pin) and reference input (+ terminal of error amp) to the SS pin voltage.
+An internal 10μA current source charges an external capacitor (CSS) on the SS pin to 4V.
+Soft start clamps the error amplifier output (COMP pin) and reference input (+ terminal of error amp) to the SS pin voltage.
 Figure 3 shows the soft start interval with $C{SS} = 0.1 \mu F$ .
 Initially the clamp on the error amplifier (COMP pin) controls the converter's output voltage.
 At t1 in Figure 3, the SS voltage reaches the valley of the oscillator's triangle wave.
 The oscillator's triangular waveform is compared to the ramping error amplifier voltage.
 This generates PHASE pulses of increasing width that charge the output capacitor(s).
 This interval of increasing pulse width continues to t2.
 With sufficient output voltage, the clamp on the reference input controls the output voltage.
-This is the interval between $t_2$ and $t_3$ in Figure 3.
-At t3 the SS voltage exceeds the DACOUT voltage and the output voltage is in regulation.
+This is the interval between t2 and t3 in Figure 3.
+At t3 the SS voltage exceeds the reference voltage and the output voltage is in regulation.
 This method provides a rapid and controlled output voltage rise.
-The PGOOD signal toggles 'high' when the output voltage (VSEN pin) is within $\pm$ 5% of DACOUT.
-The 2% hysteresis built into the power good comparators prevents PGOOD oscillation due to nominal output voltage ripple.

 FIGURE 3.
-SOFT START INTERVAL
+SOFT-START INTERVAL